-I have been Geography lead for approximately 14 years, this has been broken up slightly by my maternity leave in May 2011 until March 2012 and December 2016 until October 2017.
-During these times, the role was undertaken by Danni Steed and Caroline Perrin.
-Geography forms part of the schools connected, themed curriculum.
-Half of each term is devoted to a Geography unit of work and the children learn a mixture of skills and knowledge that is in line with the National Curriculum.
-Up until 2017-2018 the school used themes that were derived from the National Curriculum Programmes of study, tweaked to fit the changes to the 2014 curriculum.
+I have been History lead for approximately 12 years, this has been broken up slightly by my maternity leave in May 2011 until March 2012 and in December 2016 until October 2017.
+During this time, the role was undertaken by Danni Steed.
+History forms part of the schools connected, themed curriculum.
+Half of each term is devoted to History and the children learn a mixture of skills and knowledge that is in line with the National Curriculum.
+Up until 2017-2018 the school used themes that were derived from the National Curriculum Programmes of study.
 However, in 2017 the decision was made to buy in a scheme of work to support the further development of the curriculum and we now use PlanBee as an aid to planning.
 This decision was made to help to reinvigorate the topics and curriculum while also helping teachers with resourcing and planning.
-Assessments on the children's learning are made using the SLF statements and teachers are asked to submit their teacher assessments every term.
+Assessment on the children's learning is made using the SLF statements and teachers are asked to submit their teacher assessments every term.
 This data is analysed, along with data from book scrutinies, which then inform an action plan.
 Staff have been surveyed to ensure that any training, planning or delivery needs are met.
-Pupils have also been surveyed, which showed that they enjoy the theme lessons and like the topics that are covered.
-As the first year of usage came to an end, each year group was asked to provide feedback regarding the topics they taught and some changes were made.
+Pupils have also been surveyed, which showed that they enjoy the history lessons and like the themes that are covered.
+As the first year of usage came to an end, each year group was asked to provide feedback.
 At the end of the Summer term 2019, I undertook some work to ensure that progression was clear and evident across the school.
 This involved using the SLF statements as a guidance to produce a set of progression statements that essentially track an objective across the school ensuring that it is taught with increasing depth of understanding and application.
-As the National Curriculum is only split into Key Stages for Geography, it is imperative that progression is ensured as children will invariably cover the same objectives in different year groups.
-This is more relevant for skills-based objectives, however there are occasions when knowledge based objectives are covered over more than one year group too.
 When this was completed, I then undertook a whole school book scrutiny to look for coverage of these progression statements and opportunity for the children to work at greater depth.
-Finally, I looked at each unit taught across the school and mapped the progression statements in.
+Finally, I looked at each unit taught across the school and mapped the progression statements.
 Where I discovered opportunities for greater depth work, I matched these with the examples of GDS work from the SLF exemplars.
-Due to the Lockdowns and online teaching over the past couple of years, teachers needed more time to fully embed this into their planning.
-In the summer term of 2021, I completed some online CPD looking at successful ways of implementing practical geography and fieldwork into the geography curriculum which I then disseminated to staff in the autumn term.
-In July 2022, I conducted a book scrutiny which showed that on the whole, MTPs were being used with lessons linked together and in some cases across subject areas.
-There was some evidence that activities stretched the GD children and some classes used Digimaps but there is a need for greater fieldwork to be undertaken.
+Due to the Lockdowns and online teaching, this took longer to embed than anticipated.
+In the summer term of 2021, I completed some online CPD looking at successful ways of implementing historical enquiry into the history curriculum which I then disseminated to staff in the autumn term.
+During our recent OFSTED inspection in November 2021, where we received an overall judgment of good, history was chosen for a deep dive.
+Each history lesson being taught was enquiry based which was well received by the inspectors.
+Pupils said they enjoy the associated trips and workshops provided to enrich the curriculum.
 Data has historically shown that levels are broadly in line with English and Maths.